 Plus, it’s not uncommon for developers to move between different languages throughout their careers as they're asked to solve different sorts of problems.
 You’re definitely not locked into using the first programming language you choose.
 So don’t worry too much about focusing on whether you’re learning the “best” programming language.
 Instead, focus on gaining that foundational knowledge with whatever language you choose.

-What programming language should you learn?
+What programming language should I learn?

 Now that you’ve got some background, it’s time to decide what programming language you should choose.
 There are a couple of routes you can go with making this decision.
 The first is to choose a programming language based on your goal, and the second is to choose a programming language based on what’s the most in-demand or popular in the industry.